laskaux/laskaux.github.io/_posts/2018-11-18-a-second-childhood.md

 I now believe that confidence and vigor are the cornerstones of all achievements, which can only be exhausted by fear and cynicism.

-I’ve been shown that active communication is the expressway to pleasure, for ourselves and for others.
+I’m being shown that active communication is the expressway to pleasure, for ourselves and for others.

 . . .